+4.6.
+STUDY STRENGTHS AND LIMITATIONS.
 Strengths of the current study include the fact that we assessed for the first time through meta-analysis the change in VO2VT1 as an end point of efficacy of cardiac rehabilitation.
-Secondly, considering that the overwhelming majority of the analysed studies did not report the standard errors of the exercise training-induced changes in VO2peak and VO2VT1, we managed to calculate them indirectly based on the p values of the comparisons between post-training and baseline in order to perform meta-analysis.
-Moreover, we focused our investigation to HF patients with reduced EF, that constitute the most challenging population of cardiac rehabilitation, since the risk of cardiac events is higher and the potential of exercise training-related improvement of functional capacity may be limited with possibly different pathophysiological regulation of this fitness improvement compared to less fragile populations.

-Fourthly, most included randomized and non-randomized clinical trials were characterized by low overall risk of bias.
+Secondly, considering that the overwhelming majority of the analyzed studies did not report the standard errors of the exercise traininginduced changes in VO2peak and VO2VT1, we managed to calculate them indirectly on the basis of the p values of the comparisons between posttraining and baseline in order to perform meta-analysis.
+Moreover, we focused our investigation on HF patients with reduced EF, who constitute the most challenging population for cardiac rehabilitation.
+This is because the risk of cardiac events is higher and the potential of exercise training-related improvement of functional capacity may be limited, with possibly different pathophysiological regulation of this fitness improvement compared with less fragile populations.
+Fourthly, most included randomized and nonrandomized clinical trials were characterized by low overall risk of bias.

-One important limitation of all studies was that neither of them used angiotensin receptor neprilysin inhibitor and sodium-glucose transport protein 2 inhibitors, while very few of them used aldosterone receptor antagonist.
+One important limitation of all studies was that none used angiotensin receptor neprilysin inhibitors and sodium-glucose transport protein 2 inhibitors, while very few used aldosterone receptor antagonists.
 Thus, the results of these studies may have been suboptimal regarding the current standard of care, since the participants may have not reaped the full benefits of an optimized medical treatment for HF.
-Moreover, the use of different ergometers between studies may have influenced not only the magnitude of VO2peak and VO2VT1, but the level of intensity corresponding to VT1 as well.5 Furthermore, taking into account that the overwhelming majority of studies with a control group in this systematic review did not report specific p values for the comparisons of either within control group or between active and control group, the comparison between active and control group was feasible only in two studies for the change in VO2peak and also two studies for the change in VO2pVT1.
+Moreover, the use of different ergometers among the studies may have influenced not only the magnitude of VO2peak and VO2VT1, but also the level of intensity corresponding to VT1.5 Furthermore, the overwhelming majority of studies that included a control group in this systematic review did not report specific p values for comparisons either within the control group or between the active and control groups.
+Thus, the comparison between the active and control groups was feasible only in 2 studies for the change in VO2peak and in 2 studies for the change in VO2VT1.
 Hence, a meta-analysis assessing the comparison of outcomes between the active and control groups was not performed.
-Another limitation was the different duration of intervention among the studies.
+Another limitation was the difference in duration of intervention among the studies.